 \subsection{A framework to unify computational and statistical asymptotic analysis}

-The two types of asymptotics associated with $\delta$ and $n$ seem to be quite different, with one for computational algorithms and one for statistical inferences.
-This section will elaborate further about these analyses and provide a framework to unify both point of views.
-Denote the solutions of optimization problems (\ref{min-0}) and (\ref{min-1}) by $\check{\theta}$ and $\hat{\theta}_n$, respectively.
+The two types of asymptotics associated with $\delta$ and $n$ seem to be quite different, with one for computational algorithms and one for statistical procedures.
+This section will elaborate further about these analyses and provide a framework to unify both viewpoints.
+Denote the solutions of the optimization problems (\ref{min-0}) and (\ref{min-1}) by $\check{\theta}$ and $\hat{\theta}_n$, respectively.
 In the statistical set-up, $\check{\theta}$ and $\hat{\theta}_n$ represent the true estimand and its associated estimator, respectively.
-Then using the definitions of $\check{\theta}$ and $\hat{\theta}_n$ and Taylor expansion, we have $\nabla g(\check{\theta}) =0$,
+Using the definitions of $\check{\theta}$ and $\hat{\theta}_n$ and the Taylor expansion, we have $\nabla g(\check{\theta}) =0$,